le0li9ht/Microsoft-Sentinel-Queries/Parsers/Huawei/SwitchParser.md

 ```
 Syslog
 //| where Facility=="local2" // If the huawei logs are coming to specific facility filter the same.
+//| where SyslogMessage startswith "%%" All Huawei logs are started with %%
 //| where Computer contains "<SwitchIPs>" // Mention your swtich IPs
 | extend Config=extract(@"%%\d+(.+)\(.\)",1,SyslogMessage)
 | extend LogVersion=extract(@"%%(\d+)",1,SyslogMessage)